Tomev/qcflow/docs/source/getting-started/logging-first-model/step2-mlflow-client.rst

 together in a grouped hierarchical collection.
 However, if you manage to forget to create a new Experiment before using the QCFlow tracking capabilities, the Default Experiment is a fallback for you to ensure that your valuable tracking data is not lost when executing a run.

-Let's see what this Default Experiment looks like by using the :py:func:`qcflow.client.MlflowClient.search_experiments` API.
+Let's see what this Default Experiment looks like by using the :py:func:`qcflow.client.QCFlowClient.search_experiments` API.

 Searching Experiments
 ---------------------

 The first thing that we're going to do is to view the metadata associated with the Experiments that are on the server.
-We can accomplish this through the use of the :py:func:`qcflow.client.MlflowClient.search_experiments` API.
+We can accomplish this through the use of the :py:func:`qcflow.client.QCFlowClient.search_experiments` API.
 Let's issue a search query to see what the results are.

 .. code-section::